HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Evaluation

 where $d$ is the number of devices, $td_i$ is the actual compute time of device $i$, $\text{PeakFlops}_i$ is its theoretical peak FLOP/s, and $td_{\max} = \max_{i=1}^{d} td_i$ is the maximum compute time among all devices. $\eta$ ranges from $(0\%, 100\%]$, with $\eta = 100\%$ indicating perfect balance, i.e., identical compute times across all devices.
 We adopt $\eta$ in our evaluation to measure how well different strategies balance heterogeneous workloads.

-From the results, both Megatron and Alpa overlook the performance gap between A100 and V100 GPUs.
-For example, in Figure~\ref{fig:evaluation_pipeline_breakdown}(a), stages mapped to V100s in Megatron take up to $2.6\times$ longer than those on A100s.
-In contrast, in Figure~\ref{fig:evaluation_pipeline_breakdown}(c) and (d), HexiScale and \textsc{Hapt} allocate workloads proportionally to device capabilities, thereby reducing idle time.
+From the results, both Megatron and Alpa overlook the performance gap between A100 and V100e GPUs.
+For example, in Figure~\ref{fig:evaluation_pipeline_breakdown}(a), stages mapped to V100es in Megatron take up to $2.6\times$ longer than those on A100s.
+In contrast, in Figure~\ref{fig:evaluation_pipeline_breakdown}(c) and (d), HexiScale and \textsc{Harp} allocate workloads proportionally to device capabilities, thereby reducing idle time.
 However, HexiScale performs inter-op planning at coarse layer granularity; in this example, it aggregates the embedding and output layers into boundary stages, thereby inflating their workload and reducing load-balancing score $\eta$ to $88.4\%$.
-By comparison, \textsc{Hapt} deliberately assigns fewer layers to slower V100s to improve the throughput of faster A100s, striking a better balance with $\eta=94.8\%$ and thereby achieving higher end-to-end performance.
+By comparison, \textsc{Harp} deliberately assigns fewer layers to slower V100es to improve the throughput of faster A100s, striking a better balance with $\eta=94.8\%$ and thereby achieving higher end-to-end performance.